terencetcf/github-actions-lcov-minimum-coverage-checker/README.md

 ### Inputs

-For more information on these inputs, see the [Workflow syntax for GitHub Actions](https://docs.github.com/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith)
+For more information on these inputs, see the [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions)

-- `coverage-files`: The coverage files to scan.
-For example, `coverage/lcov.*.info`
+- `coverage-file`: File path of the test coverage file. e.g.: `coverage/lcov.info`
-- `minimum-coverage`: The minimum coverage to pass the check.
+- `minimum-coverage`: The minimum test coverage threshold.
 Optional.
-Default: `0` (always passes)
+Default: `0`

 ### Common workflow